|

 Black bears are NOT like raising a dog.
 You can't expect to buy a bear cub and attempt to raise it like

 Never hit a bear, they don't understand this type of correction.
+When they are full grown, sometimes certain noises can startle them.

 They can be unpredictable.